Permaculture: Compost production

-Domesticated animals are often incorporated into site design.
-Activities that contribute to the system include: foraging to cycle nutrients, clearing fallen fruit, weed maintenance, spreading seeds, and pest maintenance.
-Nutrients are cycled by animals, transformed from their less digestible form (such as grass or twigs) into more nutrient-dense manure.

-Multiple animals can contribute, including cows, goats, chickens, geese, turkey, rabbits, and worms.
-An example is chickens who can be used to scratch over the soil, thus breaking down the topsoil and using fecal matter as manure.
-Factors such as timing and habits are critical.
-For example, animals require much more daily attention than plants.

 Fruit trees

 Masanobu Fukuoka experimented with no-pruning methods on his family farm in Japan, finding that trees which were never pruned could grow well, whereas previously-pruned trees often died when allowed to grow without further pruning.
 He felt that this reflected the Tao-philosophy of Wú wéi, meaning no action against nature or "do-nothing" farming.
 He claimed yields comparable to intensive arboriculture with pruning and chemical fertilisation.